-- Select the form you want to generate a report from.
+- On the My Forms page, select the form you want to generate a report from.

-6. Next will be the RSS Listing Report setup page, which is divided into 3 sections.
+- Next will be the RSS Listing report settings page which is divided into 3 sections.
+Set your configurations accordingly.

-7. After clicking the Create button, you will be prompted that the RSS Listing Report is ready.
+After clicking the Create button, you will be prompted that the RSS Listing Report is ready.
 On the same pop-up, you will see the link to the RSS Listing Report that you created.
-There is also a button to copy that link, (a) and a button to download the report. (b)
+There is also a button to copy that link, and a button to open the report.

 Click the close (X) icon at the top-right corner to close the pop-up.

 The report will be in XML format so on its own, it won’t be readable and user-friendly.
 You need to use an RSS app or reader to present this data properly.
 There are plenty of options, but one good example is QuiteRSS.